grafana/grafana-operator/docs/docs/planning/proposals/006-ssl-specification-in-grafanaexternal.md

 ## Decision Outcome

-We're going to implement CA verification simmilar to [the way flux does it](https://fluxcd.io/flux/components/source/helmrepositories/#cert-secret-reference) to keep in line with the rest of the Kubernetes ecosystem
+We're going to implement CA verification similar to [the way flux does it](https://fluxcd.io/flux/components/source/helmrepositories/#cert-secret-reference) to keep in line with the rest of the Kubernetes ecosystem

 ## Related discussions